 Rover Group playing politics?

-While the plan appears to have been to design a four-door variant of the Rover 100 (above), the timing of the election meant this plan was abandoned in favour of a facelifted version of the then-current Rover 100.
-Discussions on the whole project were held in secret and at a time when the Rover Group were under BMW control.
+While the plan appears to have been to design a four-door variant of the Rover 100 (above), the timing of the election meant this plan was abandoned in favour of a facelifted version of the then-current Rover 100 instead.
+Discussions on the whole project were held in secret and at a time when the Rover Group was under BMW control.
 The plan then evolved into one for the construction of approximately 10,000 Completely Knocked Down kits (CKD) exported from the UK.

-The Indonesian Times published information in late 2019, which appears to be a follow-on result of a special programme called Selasar Beroda, Episode 5 – Mobnas Maleo (broadcast by a car channel on YouTube known as Four Wheel Chat – C4R), where the long-abandoned Maleo project was brought back into the public domain.
-While the car was known as the Rancang Maleo, the national holding company which was being set up was called Mobnas as the Government had wanted to create a wider holding company to allow parts sharing between different brands which were each tasked with hitting separate market sectors (minivans and hatchbacks).
-The price range set for the Maleo was 14-40million Ruphia in the mid-1990s.
+Therefore Metro was only originally considered as a Maleo and never progressed further.
+In 2019, Indonesian Times published information which appears to be a follow-on result of a special programme called Selasar Beroda, Episode 5 – Mobnas Maleo (broadcast by a car channel on YouTube known as Four Wheel Chat – C4R), where the long-abandoned Maleo project was brought back into the public domain.
+However, this has since been debunked by Ifan Ramadhana, a Jakarta-based motoring journalist, who says the basis of the information shown in the video is incorrect.

-In the end, the Maleo evolved into the four-door saloon shown in the video above.
-Whether it was based on the Metro platform or something else isn’t quite clear, although it’s likely to have been a clean-sheet design.
-It was built in collaboration with Australian company Millard Design, which was contracted to produce 60 prototypes, although only five or six appear to have been built in the end.
+Millard Design was contracted to produce 60 prototypes, although only five or six appear to have been built in the end.
 Five trim levels were planned – the top model had body-coloured bumpers, audio system, cloth seats, alloy wheels and a two-tone dashboard, while the lowest trim would be used as a taxi.

-It seems that just one Maleo hatchback prototype has survived along with two saloon prototypes.
+It seems that just one hatchback prototype has survived along with two saloon prototypes.
 Reportedly, one of these remains in the USA and the other in Russia.
 Why Russia?
-It seems that the Maleo saloon programme was sold to a Russian enterprise, which intended to take on the project and develop it into production – but it failed to get off the ground.
-And that was that: the Maleo was dead.
-It failed to succeed because of lack of funds, as well as the wider Asian financial crisis, the fall of the Suharto government and its replacement by the Timor project – a rebadged Kia Sephia.
+It seems that the saloon programme was sold to a Russian enterprise, which intended to take on the project and develop it into production – but it failed to get off the ground.